MassTransit/MassTransit/docs/_posts/2019-11-5-new-docs-site.md

 ---
 title: "New documentation website"
-date: 2019-11-14
+date: 2019-11-13
-author: "Alexey"
+author: "Chris"
 tag:
   - news
+  - documentation
 ---
-The new documentation website is online!
+The documentation website has been moved to VuePress for better look and feel and overall experience.

 <!-- more -->

-Cool!
+You can find some hints about what's coming in v6.
+Have a look at the [Upgrading](/getting-started/upgrade-v6.md) page to find out what you need to do when moving from v5 to v6.